SushantDaga/jeebench-replication/README.md

 - Recovering from unexpected errors or interruptions
 - Running evaluations in multiple sessions
 - Continuing after API rate limits are hit

+### Robust Error Handling

+The system includes comprehensive error handling for API calls:

+#### Automatic Retries with Exponential Backoff
+- Automatically retries failed API calls with exponential backoff
+- Distinguishes between different types of errors:
+  - Timeout errors: Network timeouts when calling the API
+  - Connection errors: Issues with establishing a connection
+  - Rate limit errors: When the API provider enforces rate limits
+  - API errors: Other errors returned by the API
+- Configurable retry parameters:
+  - Maximum number of retries
+  - Initial delay before first retry
+  - Backoff factor to increase delay between retries

+#### Detailed Error Reporting
+- Captures detailed information about each error:
+  - Error type (timeout, connection, rate limit, API error)
+  - Error message from the provider
+  - Number of retry attempts made
+- Stores error information in the results for later analysis

+#### Graceful Failure Handling
+- When all retries are exhausted, the system:
+  - Records the error information
+  - Saves a checkpoint with the current progress
+  - By default, continues to the next question
+  - With `--stop-on-error` flag, stops evaluation and returns partial results
+  - Ensures no data is lost due to API failures

 ## Project Structure